hbrobotics/hbrc_ros_robot_platform/mechanical/README.md

     will be "future proof".

-  * The larger Nucleo-144 boards like the STM32F676ZI has 2MB of flash memory that should be more that adequate for running MicroPython and Embedded ROS.
+  * The larger Nucleo-144 boards like the STM32F676ZI has 2MB of flash memory that should be more that adequate for running MicroPython and Micro ROS.

   * The Nucleo-144 boards come with a small attached ST-Link debugger for software development.
 For space reasons, this board has to be cut off and remounted